 Identifying paraphrases of the question and answer in the supporting text helps locating the sentences containing their correct answer.
 In order to obtain paraphrases, semantic and syntactic resources have been used [6], [7], [8].
-In this article, we use machine translation for generating paraphrases, by translating text to another (dissimilar) language and then back to the source language.
-Our experience with statistical machine translation (by our involvement into the MOLTO European project) shows that the resulting text is not identical with the initial text, but often contains synonymous paraphrases.
-This is due to the inexactitudes of the statistical machine translation, which in general is a shortcoming of the approach but is positively speculated on in this paper.
+In this article, we describe our current system, which builds on machine translation techniques for generating paraphrases, by translating text to another (dissimilar) language and then back to the source language.
+Our experience with statistical machine translation (by our involvement into the MOLTO European project1) shows that the resulting text is not identical with the initial text, but often contains synonymous paraphrases.